andyhasit/SneakerJS/README.md

     db.collection('customer', ['name', 'email'])
     db.collection('order', ['value', 'status'])
     db.collection('item', ['description', 'price'])
+    db.parentChild('customer', 'order')
+    db.parentChild('order', 'item')
     /*
-    The default join is read as parent > child
-    We can do a lot more than this, such as assign prototypes, many-to-many, and aliases.
+    We can do a lot more than this, such as:
+      - specify constructor functions to initiate collection items
+      - many-to-many
+      - relationship aliases
     */
-    db.join('customer', 'order')
-    db.join('order', 'item')

 SneakerJS will then: